 You can use either one or both of these features together.
 Both require that you've set up dbt-based models in Hightouch.

 You can use Hightouch's dbt CI checks to validate changes in your dbt project Git repository.
-This feature checks your GitHub pull requests to ensure they don't break any existing dbt-based syncs in Hightouch.
+This feature checks your GitHub pull requests to ensure they don't break any existing, enabled dbt-based syncs in Hightouch.

 To enable this, toggle on GitHub Pull Request checks from your dbt connected source's configuration page and then select Save.
 You need to do this for every connected source you want to enable CI checking on.

 Once enabled, Hightouch runs a CI check on any pull request made to the dbt project's Git repository.
 If a breaking change is detected—for example, deleting, renaming, or moving a model used in a sync—the check fails.

 Clicking into the details of a failed CI check shows which sync the breaking change effects.

 The CI check passes if the pull request doesn't affect any enabled Hightouch syncs.

 Though dbt CI checks work similarly to version control with Git Sync, these are separate features and aren't dependent on one another.

 Hightouch exposure sync lets you see which Hightouch syncs are using your dbt models via your dbt docs and lineage graph.

 Exposure sync works by defining and updating exposures in your chosen dbt repository anytime a Hightouch sync that uses a dbt model is added or modified.